MartsTech/WeatherGPT/README.md

 </h1>

 <h4 align="center">
-   WeatherGPT is weather forecast fullstack application build with Angular and Django.
+   WeatherGPT is weather forecast application build with Angular and Django.
 It uses the Open Meteo API to get the weather forecast data and the GPT-3 API to generate the weather forecast summary.
 </h4>

 <p align="center">